dowlinglab/dynamic-diafiltration-pyomo/DATA1_matlab/README.md

 # DATA1-matlab

-This folder contains MATLAB scripts and supporting functions for analyzing diafiltration and filtration experiments, performing parameter estimation, and generating heatmaps for Model Based Design of Experiments (MBDoE).
+This folder contains MATLAB scripts and supporting functions for analyzing diafiltration and filtration experiments, performing parameter estimation, and generating heatmaps for Model-Based Design of Experiments (MBDoE).

 ## Dependencies